 Photogrammetry

-Photogrammetry is a technique increasingly widespread in the cultural heritage field.
-During a monitoring campaign, documentation is a fundamental aspect and thanks to this technique it is possible to store a 3D model with information about colour, geometry and texture of an artefact.
+Photogrammetry is a technique that has become increasingly widespread in the cultural heritage field.
+Documentation is a fundamental aspect of a monitoring campaign, and thanks to this technique, it is possible to store a 3D model with information about the colour, geometry and texture of an artefact.

 The photogrammetry measurements were performed using a NIKON D3100 camera and AF-S DX ZOOM-NIKKOR 18-55mm f/3.5-5.6G ED lens.
 Image acquisition conditions were set before starting in order to obtain sharp and clean images.
 In particular, the lens focal length was fixed at 18 mm, with an aperture of f/6.3, an exposure time of 1/125 and an ISO sensitivity equal to 400.
-The images acquisition was performed at different heights, moving circularly around the artefact and taking also close-ups pictures.
-Finally, for all the sculptures a picture with a colour chart within the scene was acquired to ensure an accurate colour reproduction.
-The images were acquired and saved in RAW format.
-MicMac (Multi-Images Correspondances, Méthodes Automatiques de Correélation), the open source program developed by the French National Geographic Institute (IGN), was employed [18].
+The image acquisition was performed at different heights, circling around the artefact and also taking close-ups.
+Finally, for all the sculptures, a picture with a colour chart in view was taken to ensure accurate colour reproduction.
+The images were obtained and saved in RAW format.
+MicMac (Multi-Images Correspondances, Méthodes Automatiques de Correélation), the open-source program developed by the French National Geographic Institute (IGN), was employed [18].

 The workflow described below was followed.
 First, the acquired images were inspected to eliminate those that did not fulfil the required quality.
-Then, the selected images were aligned and the sparse cloud, dense cloud and mesh were constructed setting the medium quality level.
-Subsequently, the model was cut in order to contain only the region of interest of the sculpture and the model was constructed and the texture applied at the highest quality.
+Next, the selected images were aligned, and the sparse cloud, dense cloud and mesh were constructed to set the medium quality level.
+Subsequently, the model was cut in order to contain only the region of the sculpture that was of interest, and the model was then constructed and the texture applied to the highest quality.

-X-Ray Fluorescence
+X-ray fluorescence

-Portable X-Ray fluorescence spectrometer is an important tool for in situ investigation of metallic artworks.
-Indeed, by means of XRF it is possible to perform a completely non-invasive and non-destructive element identification on an artefact surface.
+The portable X-ray fluorescence spectrometer is an important tool for the in-situ investigation of metallic artworks.
+Indeed, by means of XRF, it is possible to perform a completely non-invasive and non-destructive element identification on an artefact’s surface.

 A Bruker Tracer 5i analyser was employed.
-The instrument is equipped with a proprietary 20 mm2 silicon drift detector and a Rhodium (Rh) excitation source.
-For the analysis, voltage and current were set to the values of 30 kV and 14 μA respectively and the 3 mm collimator was mounted.
+The instrument is equipped with a proprietary 20 mm2 silicon drift detector and a rhodium (Rh) excitation source.
+For the analysis, the voltage and current were set to the values of 30 kV and 14 μA, respectively, and the 3 mm collimator was mounted.

 The collected spectra were processed using the Artax Spectra (8.0.0.476) software.
-Bayesian deconvolution of the collected spectra was performed, after elemental interference (pile up and escape peaks) and background correction.
-Eventually, net counts rate for each element was obtained.
+A Bayesian deconvolution of the collected spectra was performed after elemental interference (pile up and escape peaks) and background correction.
+A net counts rate for each element was then obtained.

-Principal Component analysis was used with the final aim of recognizing different patterns on the net counts rate and thus discriminate between alloys of the different sculptures.
-The pre-processing on the data involved first a logarithmic scaling, by which the net count rate value x is replaced by Log(x).
-Then mean centering and variance scaling were applied: for each specific element, the mean value was subtracted and divided by the standard deviation [19].
+The principal component analysis (PCA) was used with the final aim of recognising different patterns on the net counts rate and, thus, discriminating between the alloys of the different sculptures.
+The pre-processing of the data involved, first, a logarithmic scaling, by which the net count rate value x is replaced by Log(x).
+Then, the mean centering and variance scaling were applied; for each specific element, the mean value was subtracted and divided by the standard deviation [19].

 Raman spectroscopy

-In order to perform the chemical and microstructural characterization of the corrosion products, Raman spectroscopy measurements were carried out.
+In order to perform the chemical and microstructural characterisation of the corrosion products, Raman spectroscopy measurements were conducted.
 Specifically, the portable i-Raman Plus (BWTEK) was employed.
-The instrument is equipped with a green excitation laser (532 nm), a spectrometer (BWS465-532S) that works in the range between 150 and 4200 cm-1, with a resolution of 7.3 cm-1, using a CCD sensor with a cooling system.
-The analytical conditions were: laser power of 6 mW, integration time of 30 s and 3 repetitions on each area of analysis.
-The analysed surface did not undergo any cleaning procedure.
+This instrument is equipped with a green excitation laser (532 nm), a spectrometer (BWS465-532S) that works in the range of 150 to 4,200 cm−1, with a resolution of 7.3 cm−1, using a CCD sensor with a cooling system.
+The analytical conditions were a laser power of 6 mW, an integration time of 30 s and 3 repetitions in each area of analysis.
+The analysed surface did not undergo any cleaning procedures.